jjenzz/jquery.ellipsis/README.md

     $('.foo').ellipsis({
       lines: 3,             // force ellipsis after a certain number of lines.
 Default is 'auto'
-      ellipClass: 'ellip',  // class used for last line of text and namespacing wrapper class
+      ellipClass: 'ellip',  // class used for ellipsis wrapper and to namespace ellip line
       responsive: true      // set to true if you want ellipsis to update on window resize.
 Default is false });